Caring for your dog

 On this page you will find information about:

-You can also find useful tips in our responsible dog ownership(PDF, 1MB) brochure.
+You can also find useful tips in our responsible dog ownership(PDF, 316KB) brochure.

-All dog owners have a duty to provide proper fencing and enclosures to prevent their dogs from wandering.
+All dog owners have a responsibility to provide proper fencing and enclosures to prevent their dogs from wandering.
 A roaming dog is in danger of becoming lost, injured or killed, and can be annoying to neighbours.
+Dog attacks often occur when dogs are not safely contained on their property.
+If your dog is found wandering, tough penalties apply

 Some dogs can become overly protective of their property and this may lead to fence aggression – aggressive barking or physically rushing at their fence.
 Such behaviour can be frightening to people, especially children and elderly.
 It is an offence for a dog to rush at or approach a person in a manner as to cause or give cause for fear or alarm.